CUBRID/cubrid-manual/en/sql/tuning.rst

         sub_id as parent_sub_id
     from parent, (select level from db_root connect by level <= 100);

-    update statistics on parent, child with fullscan;
+    update statistics on parent_tbl, child_tbl with fullscan;

 .. code-block:: sql